vrangr-ops/Python-for-Data/README.md

 - dictionary control

 ## Python lambda functions
--using google collab
+- using google collab
--using lambda functions to process csv data
+- using lambda functions to process csv data

 ## using seaborn package
--process and present data
+- process and present data